Durable, tough, and long-lasting tumbling media with no abrasive

 Suitable for mirror polishing, isotropic superfinishing, and burnishing

-Gear parts, turbine blade, orthopedics implant REM finishing
+Gear parts, turbine blade, orthopedic implant REM finishing

 Isotropic Finishing Media

-Isotropic finishing media uses either uses high-density brown color media or fine porcelain tumbling media.
+Isotropic finishing media uses either high-density brown color media or fine porcelain tumbling media.

 The specific gravity of this media is 3.6 g/cm3 (225 lbs/ft3).